 Many people may have enjoyed horse riding as a child or maybe gone pony trekking while on holiday.
 But the truth is that the industry is vast internationally, much bigger than many people realise.

-Internationally, the equestrian sector is worth around $300 billion, a figure which continues to increase. shows that the UK share is approximately $6.2 billion, a hefty sum that eclipses some of the nations which are larger.
+Internationally, the equestrian sector is worth around $300 billion, a figure which continues to increase.
+Analysis of the UK market shows that the UK share is approximately $6.2 billion, a hefty sum that eclipses some of the nations which are larger.

 Unsurprisingly, the US leads the way with a market share of $102 billion.
 Canada’s equestrian industry is worth $16 billion to their economy, while it’s valued at $5 billion in Australia.
 A keen equine nation, Ireland has an equestrian sector worth $1.3 billion, while China’s share is $1.58 billion.
 Collectively, Europe makes up $133 billion of the equestrian market.